Wild Boar

 This recipe combines springtime veggies and a perfect meat for spring — wild boar tenderloin.
 The only hard part is making the sauce, and that isn’t so much difficult as it is time-consuming.
 And the sauce can be made up to a day ahead.
 After that, this dish comes together very quickly, so if you have this sauce ready, you can even do this recipe on a weeknight.

-A word on the medium-cooked pork.
-This boar had been frozen for some time, which will kill any trichinae parasites should they be present (this is a remote possibility, but better safe than sorry).
-Should you have fresh pork, be sure to cook it to at least 140 degrees, which will kill the parasite; I cook mine to about 145-150 degrees, which is a blush of pink.
+A word on the medium-cooked wild pig.
+The boar Shaw used had been frozen for some time, which will kill any trichinae parasites should they be present (this is a remote possibility, but better safe than sorry).
+Should you have fresh pork, be sure to cook it to at least 140 degrees, which will kill the parasite; Shaw cooks his to about 145-150 degrees, which is a blush of pink.

 Serves 2